-Spooked: Ghostbusters, Change Management and the Domino Theory of Reality
+Spooked: Ghostbusters, Change Management, and the Domino Theory of Reality

 I knew there was a better way to work, but that perspective was heavy on faith and light on experience.
 We stumbled through introducing basic concepts like stories and sprints, some with mixed results.
 Too often, I'd read about a management or process concept that promised to solve all our problems, introduce them to the team, and fail to make a difference with them.
-But if you've never been part of a well-run product process and are introducing agile to an equally new team, how can you learn?
-What group can teach you how to run efficient and valuable engineering process if you've never lived it?
+But if you've never been part of a well-run product process and are evangelizing agile to an equally new team, how can you learn?
+What group can teach you how to run efficient and valuable engineering processes if you've never lived it?

 Ghostbusters and the Domino Theory of Reality